epfl-ada/ada-2024-project-sickada/README.md

 ├── sickada_env.yml            <- File for installing python dependencies
 └── README.md
 ```
+## Website URL

+Please visit our website for further analysis at: https://vivaab.github.io/sickada/

 ## Conda environment setup
 You can find our environment file ** sickadata_env.yml** and create a conda environment using the following commands in a terminal after navigating to the repository: